bbauska/UC-Davis-Inter-jQuery/readme.md

 img src equals quote quote, like so.
 That&apos;s going to be this.
 Then to get to one of my images, it would be something like die 1, die 2, whatever that is, but it&apos;s really going to be a variable.
-It&apos;s going to be dollar sign, curly braces **gameData**. which element do I want up here?
+It&apos;s going to be dollar sign, curly braces <b>gameData</b>. which element do I want up here?
 I want my dice element,.dice square bracket, and which one do I want?
 Well, it depends on what I rolled here for roll 1, we set roll 1 here.
 That&apos;s going to be gameData.roll1.
 Actually I need to subtract